They Survived Mexico's Earthquake, Only To Die When A Helicopter Crashed Into Them

-A helicopter trying to assess damage from Friday's earthquake in Oaxaca state crashed while landing, killing at least 13 people, including three children, Mexican officials reported.
+A helicopter trying to assess damage from Friday's earthquake in Oaxaca state in Mexico crashed while landing, killing at least 13 people, including three children, Mexican officials reported.

 An additional 15 people were injured as a result of the crash.